Rehearsal Venue / Times

 Forest Philharmonic is a friendly yet high-standard orchestra, and is unique in that each string section has a professional leader whose role includes rehearsal and technical advice for the section.
 Members include music students, teachers, freelancers and amateurs.
 We perform a regular season in Walthamstow Assembly Hall as well as concerts in the Southbank Centre, Barbican, St John's, Smith Square and St Alban's.
 String enquiries always welcome.

-Tuesday evening between 7pm and 9pm at in the Music Concert Hall at Fortismere School, North Wing, Creighton Avenue, Muswell Hill.
+Tuesday evenings during term time 7 - 9pm in the Music Concert Hall at Fortismere School, Creighton Avenue, Muswell Hill

-Fortismere Community Orchestra is a new project that aims to bring players of all ages together to create high calibre music.
-The Orchestra includes students, parents and teachers from Fortismere School, as well as members of the wider community and this terms rehearsals will culminate in a performance on Saturday 1st December at St Andrews Church, Muswell Hill.
-There are no formal auditions but we do ask that you are of a Grade 8 standard for wind instruments, Grade 6+ for brass and strings.
-You will also have had some playing experience.
+Fortismere Community Symphony Orchestra is an established and ambitious orchestra that brings players of all ages together to create high calibre music.
+The Orchestra includes retired and working professionals, students, parents and teachers from Fortismere School, as well as members of the wider community.
+We perform three times a year at St Andrew's Church in Muswell Hill.
+There are no formal auditions but we do ask that you are of a Grade 8+ standard for wind instruments, Grade 6+ for brass and strings.
+You will also have had some ensemble experience.
+We currently have vacancies in all strings and brass.

 Novotel, 1 Shortlands, London W6 (Hammersmith tube) Mondays 19.15-21.30